mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 Due to the fact that software developers are most familiar with the concept of open source, it's not suprising that the acceptance for open source is most prominent in this space.
 Or to put it the other way around: the willing to go for non-open source software tools from developers decreases from year to year.

-When you look at the size of the resulting community for CUBA Platform that was created since they came up with it for the english speaking world, it seems that it reflects this description.
+When you look at the size of the resulting community for CUBA Platform that was created since they came up with it for the english speaking world, it seems that it reflects this observation.

 This all leads to a situation where I think going open source with CUBA Platform makes a whole lot of sense.
 The amount of potential users will increase dramatically and perhaps there will be contributions from the community that will push everything forward.